Department of Education: Health, Physical, and Teacher

 HPE 410 Organization, Administration, and Assessment of Sport Management Program 3 Cr

 The study of methods of organization and means of administration of health and physical education programs.
 Prerequisite: Junior/Senior status.
 Spring semester, even-numbered years.

-HPE 413 Exercise Physiology & Human 3 Cr
+HPE 413 Exercise Physiology & Human Performance Testing 3 Cr